ecsadm/usb4sap/Readme.md

 This API uses Basic Authentication

 ## Known Issues and Limitations
-->REST API supports data limits as specified under REST API protocols ->Large datasets extraction may result in time outs as configured in the REST API systems
+REST API supports data limits as specified under REST API protocols Large datasets extraction may result in time outs as configured in the REST API systems

 ## Deployment Instructions

--> Follow this [link](https://github.com/ecsadm/usb4sap/blob/main/KB%20024%20-%20ODDI%20License%20Installation_v2.1.pdf) for the installation of ODDI for SAP.
+Follow this [link](https://github.com/ecsadm/usb4sap/blob/main/KB%20024%20-%20ODDI%20License%20Installation_v2.1.pdf) for the installation of ODDI for SAP.